voisnoa/Block-chain-voting-system/README.md

     npm start
     ```

-## 🧠 AI Use Cases will be Implemented after approving protoype
+## 🧠 AI Use Cases will be Implemented after approving the prototype

 This project implements at least **three AI use cases**: